wikimedia/mediawiki-services-kartotherian/packages/kartotherian/README.md

     http://.../{source}/{zoom}/{x}/{y}[@{scale}x].{format}

-* The sources are configured with the [source config file](https://github.com/kartotherian/core).
-Sources configuration supports different methods of tile storage, such as Cassandra or files, generation from postgress db, overzoom to extract the tile from lower zooms if missing, layer extraction, mixing multiple sources together, etc.
+* The sources are configured with the
+[source config file](https://github.com/kartotherian/core).
+Sources configuration supports different methods of tile storage, such as HTTP or files, generation from postgress db, overzoom to extract the tile from lower zooms if missing, layer extraction, mixing multiple sources together, etc.
 * Optional scalling can render larger images for high resolution screens (only those enabled in the source, e.g. `[1.5, 2]`)
 * Supported formats include PNG ang JPEG, SVG, PBF vectors, and JSON (with `nogeo` and `summary` debug options)